riboviz/workflows/cwl/README.md

 The "edit-compile-run" development cycle was very slow.

+Tool wrappers can be verbose for what are single command-line invocations e.g. the basic `cutadapt` wrapper in `cutadapt.cwl` is 47 lines.

 Errors in CWL syntax or during execution can lead to cryptic error messages or require a lot of investigation to track down their causes.

 ### Sample-specific sub-directories